simo375/plugins/src/splurgy-publisher/readme.txt

 Manual Installation

-1. Upload the `splurgy-wp-plugin` folder to the `/wp-content/plugins/` directory
+1. Upload the `splurgy-publisher` folder to the `/wp-content/plugins/` directory
 1. Go to `Plugins` menu in your WordPress dashboard
 1. Click `Install` for `Splurgy WP Plugin`
 1. Now on the side bar the name `Splurgy` will appear, click on it and go to `Settings`